Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/basics/headers.md

 ## Header Guards

 However, there is a problem.
 If a header is included more than once, this can result with multiple copies of the same header.
-During the linking phase this can cause and ODR violation.
+During the linking phase this can cause an ODR violation.
 The solution is header guards.

 ```cpp
 // math.hpp